Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Related Work

-Agent tuning has emerged as a powerful paradigm for allowing smaller models to learn sophisticated behaviors by finetuning them on high quality decision trajectories \cite{zeng2023agenttuning, chen2024agentflan, lai2024llmlight}.
+\paragraph{Agent Tuning} Agent tuning has emerged as a powerful paradigm for allowing smaller models to learn sophisticated behaviors by finetuning them on high quality decision trajectories \cite{zeng2023agenttuning, chen2024agentflan, lai2024llmlight}.
 Although prior work has successfully distilled strategies for general purpose reasoning and planning \cite{wei2022chain, yao2023tree, shinn2023reflexion, shi2024large, bo2024reflective}, its application to hallucination detection \cite{cheng2024small} reveals a critical limitation.
-The student model's capability is fundamentally capped by the nature of the distilled trajectories, which distills from a teacher executing a fixed verification strategy.
-The core limitation is that the student learns to follow a fixed strategy but not how to adapt and correct when the strategy itself is flawed.
+Current approaches primarily focus on mimicking static verification routines.
+As a result, the student model learns to follow a fixed trajectory but lacks the capability to adjust when the strategy itself is flawed.
 This highlights the need to distill a strategy that is inherently dynamic and adaptive.